 Join us at this leading industry event to gain new insights and network with industry peers.

 You'll find NNE at booth no. 1510.
 Stop by to meet some of our global experts and get their perspectives on your current and future manufacturing challenges.
 Some of them will also be giving lectures as part of the conference programme.
+At our booth you can participate in our LEGO building contest and win B&O headphones.

 Read about our speakers or go to the conference page to read more and sign up.